 In the Democratic Republic of the Congo, the law governing industrial property is not clear enough regarding administrative disputes related to industrial property.
 This is what therefore puts justiciable in front of several unknown equations.

 And yet, certain sources claim that our legislation is diversified: it touches practically all aspects and considering that everything has been established.
 (Lukieni lu Nyimi, “the protection of industrial property in the DRC”, 2004, p 24)

-Only article 15 of the Ordinance No. 89-173 of August 7, 1989 relating to measures of execution of the law No. 82-001 of January 7, 1982 governing industrial property gives expressly the possibility to the applicant to use of his remedy right in front of the Ministry having industrial property in his attributions.
+Only article 15 of Ordinance No. 89-173 of August 7, 1989, relating to measures of execution of the law No. 82-001 of January 7, 1982, governing industrial property gives expressly the possibility to the applicant to use of his remedy right in front of the Ministry having an industrial property in his attributions.

-Under paragraphs 1, 2 and 3 of the article mentioned provides: “The Department of National Economy and Industry examines whether the invention which is the subject of the request is not patentable regarding the article 12 of the law, in which case he rejects the request and notifies the applicant the reasons of rejection.
+Paragraphs 1, 2, and 3 of the article mentioned providing: “The Department of National Economy and Industry examines whether the invention which is the subject of the request is not patentable regarding the article 12 of the law, in which case he rejects the request and notifies the applicant the reasons of rejection.